Favorites, Friends and Affiliates

 Travelocity, Expedia, Kayak, Hotels.com, Booking.com, Priceline, Hopper, etc

 I know, I just said to book directly with a company rather than through a third party app, which is what all of these are.
 But it's always a good idea to shop around when you're planning a trip to find the best deals on airfare, hotels, car rentals or cruises.
 Sometimes you might discover a deal through the third party app that you may not have found otherwise, or accommodations that you didn't know existed without these apps that compare dozens and dozens of vendors for you.
 Some international locations you may travel to may not have the hotel chains you're familiar with, so you would be relying on an official tourism page, an online map, a travel agent or a combination of these to find accomodations without the above mentioned websites/apps.
+I still recommend booking directly with the vendor whenever possible though, as any changes to your itinerary or cancellations could leave you footing the bill for travel not taken and getting the runaround from the third party vendors in your attempt to obtain a refund you believe you are entitled to (if you can reach anyone at all).
+Booking direct means you will always, with very few exceptions, be able to reach a person or at least an automated system that will assist with changes or cancellations.

 Other Phone Apps

 Other phone apps I would recommend are going to be apps that are going to save you money on everyday purchases that you make already anyway, both in brick and mortar stores and online, or they are apps that are going to make you money for doing one of several things- scanning receipts from purchases you make, taking online surveys, or playing games (or in one case, simply walking earns you the points that you can redeem for money!).
+None of these apps are going to make you rich.
+All of them take time to accrue to a worthwhile amount.
+But how nice is it to be slowly earning money for things you're already doing anyway?!?